PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab16_Client_Testing_of_Wireframe_Prototypes.md

 ## 2) In-Class Discussion
-At 13:30, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+At 16:30, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 ## Up Next!
-That was it for this block!
+Just one more day and that was it for this block!
 No more school work, just chillings for at least a week!
 Hopefully two!
 Unless you have a side-job, sucks to be you! haha

 ## Recommend Literature: